Getting Started for Local Development

 3.2 Additional Configuration

-The Keycloak docker service can be accessed by other containers over a shared network using its docker service name and port, keycloak:8080
+The backend Django service can be accessed by other containers over a shared network using its docker service name and port, django:5000.
+More information on how this works can be found in Docker's networking guide.

-to allow the browser to make requests to the Keycloak service.
+You will need to bind the hostname django to localhost to allow the browser to make requests to the backend Django service.
 Otherwise, it will not recognize the hostname and a network connection won't be established.

 - Open your hosts file with admin privileges